Hjörleifshöfði in South Iceland - the Hike, the Inhabitants and the Yoda Cave

 Can you see the resemblance to Yoda?

-There is a huge cave called Gýgjagjá or Gígjagjá on the south-side of Hjörleifshöfði - it is believed to be 20-30 meters high!
-The promontory is made of palagonite and parts of this cave seem to be man-made.
+On the south side of Hjörleifshöfði, there is a huge cave called Gýgjagjá or Gígjagjá.
+It is believed to be 20-30 meters high!
+The promontory is made of palagonite, and parts of this cave seem to be man-made.

-I find it to be so distinctive as there are two openings to the cave with a "bridge" separating the openings.
+I find it so distinctive because there are two openings to the cave, with a "bridge" separating them.

-Just recently Gýgjagjá cave has been nicknamed the Yoda cave, as it is believed to resemble a huge Yoda when you photograph it from the inside of the cave.
 I totally agree with this, even though I didn't see it on my first visit to the cave.
-Now I cannot look at the photos without seeing a huge Yoda :D
+Now I cannot look at the photos without seeing a huge Yoda :)

 Regína by Gýgjagjá - the Yoda Cave by Hjörleifshöfði